Email compliance best practices in the United States

 Shopper engagement marketing is incredibly common in online retail.
 Even the most premium brands utilise cart abandonment marketing, discounts for returning shoppers, and other strategies to maximise customer lifetime value.

-Merchants can use insights from Instant Audiences to trigger a variety of email marketing campaigns from their email marketing software.
+Merchants can use insights from Instant to trigger a variety of email marketing campaigns from their email marketing software.
 While most choose to configure each of our recommended marketing flows, some innovate and create additional flows, while others only implement a subset of our recommended flows.
 We encourage brands to find what is right for them, balancing business growth and brand reputation.